dpuelz/Quantitative-Reasoning-II/README.md

 ### Local R (downloadable software on your computer)

-This is optional but recommended if you want to get fancy with coding.
+This is optional but highly recommended if you want to get fancy with coding.
 Please install [R](http://www.r-project.org) and then [RStudio](http://www.rstudio.org) on your own computer (you want the "RStudio Desktop" version).
 Both are free and work on all platforms.
 R is the underlying data-analysis program we'll use in this course, while RStudio provides a nice front-end interface to R that makes certain repetitive steps (e.g. loading data, saving plots) very simple.

 ## Outline of topics